dblock/iex-ruby-client/RELEASING.md

 Change "Next" in [CHANGELOG.md](CHANGELOG.md) to the current date.

 ```
-### 0.2.2 (7/10/2015)
+### 0.2.2 (2015/10/07)
 ```

-Remove the line with "Your contribution here.", since there will be no more contributions to this release.
+Remove the line with "* Your contribution here.", since there will be no more contributions to this release.

 Commit your changes.